dougkerr/ftp_upload-1/FTP_Upload/doc/Installation.md

         sudo sh configupload.sh

-1. The installation software will present a simple user interface which will ask you to supply some information that is needed to configure the Neighborhood Guard software such as the domain name of the cloud server that is running the CommunityView software, the number of days uploaded images should be retained on the upload machine, etc. If you need to, you can abort the
+1. The installation software will present a simple user interface which will ask you to supply information that is needed to configure the Neighborhood Guard software such as the domain name of the cloud server that is running the CommunityView software, the number of days uploaded images should be retained on the upload machine, etc. If you need to, you can abort the